rockettheme/docs/Docs/magento/themes/affinity/INDEX.md

 ![][theme]

-Affinity, our 18th Magento theme release, is a beautifully constructed template with a three-dimensional style design to add depth to content, with our extensions adding focal points.
-It boasts 6 style variations, and our 12 RokMage extensions are seamlessly integrated into the design.
+Affinity, our second Magento Theme release, is meticulously crafted with a simple yet eye-catching homepage that's sure to draw customers in.

+The template's 6 wonderful preset styles - coupled with its many integrated extensions - are key to the design's appeal, offering an array of tools to refine your content.
+Affinity is suitable for any type of store, and with its plethora of admin options, can be easily configured to display your products exactly as needed.

 Features
 -----